17 ways to find keyword ideas with search traffic.

 - Select between 0 and 1 in the KD tab and apply.

-It has 600 searches a month, a keyword difficulty is 1 and there’s an average of 330 clicks per month to the top page results.
+It has 600 searches a month, keyword difficulty is 1, and an average of 330 clicks per month to the top page results.

 Looking at the top 10 results, you can see the top pages all get traffic.